terra-money/terrain/README.md

 terrain task:new task-name
 ```

-If you would like to utilize JavaScript in your functions or tasks, you may import `terrajs`.
+If you would like to utilize JavaScript in your functions or tasks, you can import `terrajs`.
 The `tasks/example-custom-logic.js` file contains an example of a task utilizing Terra.js functionality.
-If you would like to learn more about how to utilize Terra.js, you may reference the <a href="https://terra-money.github.io/terra.js/" target="_blank">Terra.js documentation</a>.
+If you would like to learn more about how to utilize Terra.js, you can reference the <a href="https://terra-money.github.io/terra.js/" target="_blank">Terra.js documentation</a>.

 ```js
 // tasks/example-custom-logic.js